Akhrameev/markdown-resume/src/iOS_Akhrameev_Pavel_CV.md

 **Rhino**, a São Paulo-based startup, is revolutionizing the transportation industry by offering armored car taxi services.

-As the Flutter Mobile Developer, I spearheaded the development of our mobile app from concept to launch in just two months, contributing significantly to their early success.
+As the founding Flutter Mobile Developer, I spearheaded the app's development from concept to a successful launch in just two months, securing a Top 10 App Store ranking.
+My role has since expanded to include process leadership and strategic technical ownership.

-My key contributions include:

-- Developed iOS and Android apps from scratch using Flutter (Dart).
-- Collaborated closely with the team to ensure a smooth and timely launch.
-- Implemented reusable UI elements adaptive for wide range of screen resolutions.
+Key Achievements:

+- Owned the end-to-end development cycle for the DriverApp, from technical specification and implementation to testing, creating a reliable and scalable codebase for future expansion.
+- Initiated and led a process overhaul for task estimation within the frontend team, improving predictability and workflow for 4 developers.
+- Contributed to the engineering hiring process, including technical interviews and candidate evaluation.
-- Decreased Google Places API cost for more than 30%.
+- Reduced Google Places API costs by over 30% through performance optimization.
-- Achieved impressive app store rankings:
-  - #9 in the App Store's Travel category
-  - #29 in Google Play's Maps & Navigation category

 $~$